Saying Yes to God (#7 and last)

 The other Bible verse where God tells us what he expects is from the Old Testament book of Ecclestiastes, written by King Solomon around 935 BC.
 King Solomon was the wisest man who ever lived and probably the richest.
 After a long life, King Solomon came to the conclusion that everything in life is meaningless apart from a right relationship with God.
 A right relationship with God is where man lives in fear of God just like it says in this verse and where man also obeys the commandments of God.
 The word “fear” in the biblical context means to look upon God with awe, reverence, and deep respect.
 If we pray to God and read our Bible every day we maintain our “fear” of God.
 There are 129 direct commandments from God in the Bible (many are redundant).
 The only commandment from God that matters is sharing the gospel message of Jesus Christ with all nations and all people.
 That’s why it’s called the Great Commission.
 Saving nonbelievers to heaven through our witness for Christ is how we receive honor, glory, and riches from God on the last day.
 It’s worth noting that in both Micah 6:8 and Ecclesiastes 12:12 God stresses that we are to be obedient to the commandments of God; primarily witnessing for Christ to save souls to heaven.

 As I wrap up the blog series on Bible affirmations I can’t stress enough how important it is to confess with our lips God’s word, and our obedience to the commandments of God.
 That’s what Bible affirmations are all about.
 It’s what we confess with our lips over and over that dominates our inner man.
-In the Bible, God says we can have whatever we ask for if we believe God will grant our prayers and we keep praying until God answers.
+In the Bible, God says we can have whatever we ask for if we believe God will grant our prayers and we keep praying until God answers us.
 Our confession is the spiritual battleground where we meet God and also where we fight the devil.
 We saw that with the temptations of Jesus in the New Testament.
 We’ll never achieve the salvation plan God has for us unless we confess it before the throne of grace.
 So confess greatly and largely, to do “good works” before the Lord by persistently witnessing for Christ.
 Our Bible affirmations are how we confess largely and do great things for God.
 Our Bible affirmations are how we say yes to God.
 Our Bible affirmations are how we say “yes” to God.
 Our Bible affirmations are prayers of rejoicing!